Joy Beune

-Joy Beune (born 28 April 1999) is a Dutch allround speed skater who is specialized in the middle distances.
+Joy Beune (born 28 April 1999) is a Dutch allround speed skater who specialises in the middle distances.

 Career

 Beune won the silver medal at the 2017 World Junior Speed Skating Championships in Warsaw.
 The following year, at the 2018 World Junior Speed Skating Championships in Utah, she became junior world champion.
 She won the 1000 m, 1500 m and 3000 m events and set world junior records at these distances.

 In 2018 she became a member of Team LottoNL-Jumbo, signing a contract for two years.

+In 2022 she moved to Team IKO, and in 2023 she prolonged her contract until season 2025-2026.